Burning Sensations After Pooping: 7 Causes & Treatments.

 Your stool often presents in the last parts of your colon (the descending and sigmoid colon), insensitive to the Burning sensation.

-The last part of the anorectal canal and the perianal area is sensitive to the burning sensations from spicy foods.
-Therefore, when you poop, the spicy stools contact this area leading to the burning sensation after pooping.
+The last part of the anoanorectal canoanorectal and the perianoanorectal area is sensitive to the burning sensations from spicy foods.
+Therefore, when you poop, the spicy stools contact this area leading to a burning sensation after pooping.

 How to reduce the burning sensation from spicy foods?

-The most important thing to reduce the burning sensation is to clear your perianal area with water.
-This helps the clearance of the food remnants which irritate this area.
+The most important thing to reduce the burning sensation is to clean your perianoanorectal area with water.
+This helps the clearance of the food remnants, which irritate this area.

 The burning sensation after pooping is often short living (unless you have a disease such as fissures and hemorrhoids).
-So, Don’t try other interventions unless the burning sensations last for a longer duration.
+So, Don’t try other interventions unless the burning sensations last longer.

 You can apply a soothing cream (calamine-containing creams) in such a case.
 In severe cases, a cream with a local anesthetic may be needed.

-Fissures are thin tears in the mucosa (the thin, moist lining of the anorectal canal.
+Fissures are thin tears in the mucosa (the thin, moist lining of the anoanorectal canoanorectal.
 They are prevalent (especially in people with severe constipation).

 The most common three causes of fissures are: